 - Optional summer deodorizing: +$15 per application

-Over a year, that household spends roughly $1,000-$1,050 including the one-time cleanup.
-Compared with the DIY supply cost of under $120 a year, the premium buys back about 20-25 hours of unpleasant labor and guarantees the yard stays usable.
+Across a full year, that household spends roughly $1,000-$1,050, cleanup included.
+Set against the under-$120 DIY supply bill, the premium buys back about 20-25 hours of a chore nobody enjoys, and it guarantees the yard stays usable.

 How to read and compare quotes